54nd339/Portfolio/content/projects/SocialFair.md

 showInProjects: false
 ---

-A social media website made for fun.
+A social media website made for fun where users can post, like, comment, and follow other users.
+A chat system is aldo available for users to chat with each other.